ordbase/ordbase/programming-ordinals/collections.md

 Let's try D.I.Y.
 Punks - (On-Chain) Generatives!

 New to Geratives!
 Your Numbers!
-Youur Image!?
+Your Image!?
 For some background see [**Ordgen / ORC-721  »**](https://github.com/ordbase/generative-orc-721)